1900 SW 4th Ave, Portland, OR 97201

 Peace of mind from spending less time on crisis control.

 Landlords tell us that the course provided them with screening tips they hadn't considered and also helped them deal successfully with tenants involved with destructive and/or in illegal activity.
 Surveys indicate that over 90% of landlords who attend the training make beneficial changes in the way they manage their property as a result.

-If you haven't attended already, we ask you to attend one of this Spring's Landlord Training Program seminars.
-Please sign up.
-We wouldn't ask if it weren't so important.
+If you haven't attended already, we ask you to attend a future Landlord Training Program seminar.

 Landlord Training Brochure, Manual and related documents